 - Erawan National Park Bus Station: This minivan service terminates at a car park near the Erawan National Park Visitor Centre.

-Tickets to Erawan National Park
+Buy Tickets from Bangkok to the Erawan National Park

 On the day of travel check in at the Kwan Chee Vee counter in the bus station at least 30 minutes before your minivan is due to depart from Bangkok .